Toloka/docs/en/toloka-kit/recipes/create-project.md

 {% note alert "Important" %}

 All the code manipulations at steps 3–4 occur in your device memory.
-The data will only be sent to the server after calling the `toloka_client.create_project()` method at [step 5](#step-five).
+The data will only be sent to the server after calling the `create_project()` method at [step 5](#step-five).

 {% endnote %}